aleixbernardo/github_testing/README.md

 1. There is a rate limit for unauthenticated API requests.
 Don't run the unauthenticated tests a lot of times or you will get eventually a 403
 2. Store your .env file securely and do not commit it to version control.

+### Comments

+During the testing development, I realised that there are some erors in the status code responses for some endpoints, the ones that are actually failing